MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/install-teams-apps.md

 ### Install apps using app setup policy

-If you are not using app centric management, then you preinstall apps using app setup policy.
+If you aren't using app centric management, then you preinstall apps using app setup policy.
 To know more, see [overview of app setup policy](teams-app-setup-policies.md).
 Ensure that the following prerequisites are met.

 * Allow use of apps in your org using the options in the [Org-wide app settings](manage-apps.md#manage-org-wide-app-settings).
 * Allow the required apps.
-Individual apps can be [blocked by an admin](manage-apps.md#allow-or-block-apps) or can be [blocked by the developer](/microsoftteams/platform/concepts/deploy-and-publish/add-default-install-scope#block-apps-by-default-for-users-until-an-admin-approves).
+[Admins can block an app](manage-apps.md#allow-or-block-apps) or [Developers can block their app by default](/microsoftteams/platform/concepts/deploy-and-publish/add-default-install-scope#block-apps-by-default-for-users-until-an-admin-approves).
-* [Grant consent to the app permissions](manage-consent-app-permissions.md#grant-and-manage-consent-to-teams-app-permissions) if an app requires permission to access organization information.
+* If an app requires permission to access organization information, [grant consent to the app permissions](manage-consent-app-permissions.md#grant-and-manage-consent-to-teams-app-permissions).
 * Make the app available to the required users and groups using app permission policies.

 To install apps using the policy, follow these steps: